Skip to main content

 Spaces and commas aren’t allowed in a variable name.

-Variables are declared in your code by using the keyword VAR followed by one or more comma-delimited variable name(s).
-Once declared, variables are assigned using the keyword SET followed by the variable name, equal sign, and value.
+Variables are declared in your code by using the keyword VAR followed by one or more comma-delimited variable names.
+To assign a value to a variable, use the keyword SET followed by the variable name, an equal sign, and the value.
 A variable’s value can be a constant or an attribute.

 Constants and Attributes